 Schools throughout Romania now send classes of children to the sanctuary to learn about the bears and about wildlife protection in general.
 The sight of bears climbing trees, playing in the water pools, or just lazing in the meadows, gives the children a far better understanding of the true nature of the animals than any concrete zoo could ever do.

 Do you want to visit the Romanian bear sanctuary?

-The sanctuary – based in the oak forests above the town of Zarnesti in central Transylvania is now open to visitors.
+The sanctuary, based in the oak forests above the town of Zarnesti in central Transylvania, is now open to visitors.
 They are open in the mornings only and are closed Mondays.
-They have guides to show round groups of visitors and you can see the rescued bears enjoying life in the forested sanctuary areas.
-Please visit AMP’s website for more information.
+They have guides to show groups of visitors around – you can see the rescued bears enjoying life in the forested sanctuary areas.
+Visit AMP’s website for more information.